 Silicon circuits that mimic the nervous systems of insects and other animals represent the future of neurocomputing [1].
-The merit of mimicking a nervous system is that artificial neural systems that include various neural functions can naturally be created by reconstructing the microstructures of a nervous system (neural network) on a silicon chip.
+They incorporate various neural functions by replicating the microstructures of a nervous system (neural network) on a silicon chip.
 Analog VLSI is a key to the implementation of large-scale neural networks.
-However, traditional models of neurons and neural networks are not suitable for analog VLSI implementation due to the requirement for accuracy in a computation; i.e., analog devices have poor properties in terms of the matching and temperature dependence of device characteristics and have a low degree of tolerance to noisy environments.
-Therefore it is essential to resolve the lack of precision and reproducibility at the device level by introducing redundancy at the hardware neural-network level.
+However, traditional models of neurons and neural networks are not suitable for analog VLSI implementation due to the need for computational accuracy; i.e., analog devices have poor properties in terms of the matching and temperature dependence of device characteristics, and they have a low degree of tolerance to noisy environments.
+Therefore it is essential to improve precision and reproducibility at the device level by introducing redundancy at the hardware neural-network level.

-Although the precision, reliability, and noise properties available in single neuron fall short of those used in even the most rudimentary analog VLSIs, the nervous system exhibits marvelously accurate behavior.
-For example, echolocating bats are apparently able to resolve jitter in the arrival time of their echoes with a precision of 10 nanoseconds [2].
-Recent physiological and theoretical studies support the possibility that accurate spike timing has a role in cortical processing [3]; e.g., constant stimuli lead to imprecise spike trains, whereas stimuli that include fluctuations produce spike trains with timing that is reproduced within 1 milliseconds [4].
+Although the precision, reliability, and noise properties available in single neurons fall short of those in even the most rudimentary analog VLSIs, the nervous system exhibits marvelously accurate behavior.
+Recent physiological and theoretical studies support the possibility that accurate spike timing has a role in cortical processing [2]; e.g., constant stimuli lead to imprecise spike trains, whereas stimuli that include fluctuations produce spike trains with timing reproduced to within 1 millisecond [3].
 The results indicate that a low level of intrinsic noise in spike generation allows cortical neurons to accurately transform a synaptic input into a sequence of spikes.